a-benamor/weather-app-es5/README.md

 ## About the project

-This project was made for educational purpose only in order to build an interactive web page using ECMAScript 5:
+This project was made for educational purpose only in order to build an interactive web page using __ECMAScript 5__:

 It is a web page that retrieves and display the temperature and weather description of the city entered as a parameter.